-Corporate America has challenged Trump’s leadership and they will engage in unprecedented levels of climate advocacy in 2019.
+Corporate America has challenged Trump’s leadership and they are engaging in unprecedented levels of climate advocacy .
 They will speak out against Trump’s presidency because they realize that they have no choice, silence is no longer an option.
 Standing up to Trump is now synonymous with protecting their brands.

-As explained in The Conversation: “Staying out of politics is no longer an option for the corporate world, even if its tactics can sometimes clash with strategies to optimise profits.”
+As explained in The Conversation: “Staying out of politics is no longer an option for the corporate world, even if its tactics can sometimes clash with strategies to optimize profits.”

 CEO’s have spoken out on a range of issues including his equivocation on Neo-Nazis in Charlottesville, his selling off of wild places like Bear’s Ears national monument, and his decision to withdraw from the Paris Agreement.
 In November a total of 176 companies signed a letter opposing the president’s efforts to limit transgender rights.